How to use fly spray safely with pets at home!

 • there’s no access to the wet product (must be fully dried)

-• there’s no access to the room until it has been well ventilated (i.e. smell gone).
+• there’s no access to the room until it has been well ventilated (i.e. no smell).

-Potential complications from these sprays are an upset tummy (signs like drooling, vomiting) when it’s eaten, or respiratory irritation, when it’s inhaled.
+Potential complications from these spray’s include upset tummy, signs like drooling and vomiting when it’s ingested or respiratory irritation, when it’s inhaled.

 If you need a more intense treatment for the home, it’s important to advise the pest control company of your pets, as this may affect what products can be used, and how they should be used.
 Some cases will require your pets to be completely removed from your property until the product has dried and it’s been aired.

-Lastly, if you have any questions regarding the use of a specific product around your pets, always contact a Veterinarian for advice first.
+Lastly, if you have any questions regarding the use of a specific product around your pets, you can contact one of our helpful vets online 24/7.